It might not be a coincidence that the Mariners and catcher Cal Raleigh are surging at the same time

-HOUSTON — Somewhat lost Monday night because of the ninth-inning skirmish in the Mariners' 7-4 win over Houston was another great offensive game from young catcher Cal Raleigh.
+HOUSTON — Somewhat lost Monday night, June 6, because of the ninth-inning skirmish in the Mariners’ 7-4 win over Houston was another great offensive game from young catcher Cal Raleigh.

 Raleigh hit a three-run homer to give Seattle a 4-1 lead and later had a run-scoring single that gave the Mariners a 5-4 lead.